Cooper Union: Founding and early history

-The Cooper Union was founded in 1859 by American industrialist Peter Cooper, who was a prolific inventor, successful entrepreneur, and one of the richest businessmen in the United States.
-Cooper was a workingman's son who had less than a year of formal schooling, and yet became an industrialist and inventor.
-Cooper designed and built America's first steam railroad engine, and made a fortune with a glue factory and iron foundry.
-After achieving wealth, he turned his entrepreneurial skills to successful ventures in real estate, insurance and railroads.
-He was a principal investor and first president of the New York, Newfoundland and London Telegraph Company, which laid the first transatlantic telegraph cable, and once ran for President under the Greenback Party, becoming the oldest person ever nominated for the office.
+The Cooper Union was founded in 1859 by American industrialist Peter Cooper, one of the richest businessmen in the United States.
+Cooper was a workingman's son who had less than a year of formal schooling.
+Despite this, he designed and built America's first steam railroad engine and made a fortune with a glue factory and iron foundry.
+He was a principal investor and first president of the New York, Newfoundland and London Telegraph Company, which laid the first transatlantic telegraph cable, and once ran for President under the Greenback Party, becoming the oldest person ever nominated for the office by a political party.

-Cooper's dream was to give talented young people the one privilege he lacked: a good education from an institution which was "open and free to all."
-He felt that this would make possible the development of talent that otherwise might have gone undiscovered.

-To achieve these goals, Cooper designated the bulk of his wealth, primarily in the form of real estate holdings, to the creation and funding of The Cooper Union, a tuition-free school with courses made freely available to any applicant.
-According to The New York Times in 1863, "It was rare that those of limited means, however eager they might be to acquire a knowledge of some of the higher branches of education, could obtain tuition in studies not named in the regular course taught in our public schools.
-Since the opening of this institute, all who desire, and particularly those who work for their own support, can avail themselves, free of charge, of all the advantages the institution affords...those [students] only are supposed to pay anything who are abundantly able, or prefer to do so."
+Cooper's dream was to give talented young people the one privilege he lacked: a good education from an institution which was "open and free to all".
+To achieve these goals, Cooper designated the bulk of his wealth to The Cooper Union.
+According to The New York Times in 1863, "It was rare that those of limited means, however eager they might be to acquire a knowledge of some of the higher branches of education, could obtain tuition in studies not named in the regular course taught in our public schools."
 Discrimination based on ethnicity, religion, or sex was expressly prohibited.
-People with limited funds could obtain tuition in studies and receive knowledge from branches of higher education where all were welcomed, free of charge, to the opportunities the institution grants.